GgStardust/una-platform/src/lib/templates/una_platform_master_plan.md

 # UNA Start-Up Consulting Platform – System Architecture, Build Plan & Messaging

 ## Context
-A UNA (Unincorporated Nonprofit Association) is a decentralized, low-cost structure that allows mission-driven collectives to operate with clarity.
+A UNA (Unincorporated Association) is a decentralized, low-cost structure that allows mission-driven collectives to operate with clarity.
 This platform provides education, generates documents via a single intake flow, and integrates a verification layer for compliance and referrals.

 ## Sitemap
 1. Home – What is a UNA?
 Who is this for?
 Why it matters